 The Friends are delighted to support a workshop exploring the craft of memoir writing, conducted by author Shin Freedman.
 It will be held at the library over three Saturdays -- October 1st, October 22nd, and November 5th -- at 10:00-12:00.
 The program is free of charge and open to the public, and the venue is wheelchair-accessible.
 To register, please contact the library at email@example.com or call 802-490-9289, ext.
 O. Shin Freedman is a recipient of many writing/literary awards and was…Find out more »

-The popular First Wednesdays series, free and open to the public, is back for another season.
+The popular First Wednesdays series is free and open to the public.
 The lectures are held on the first Wednesday of the month, October through May, at 7PM - see the flyer here.
 This season the programs will be held in the Main Reading Room of the library, with the exception of the March lecture, accessible via Zoom (click here to register).
-The series is sponsored by the Vermont Humanities Council, the Friends of Brooks Memorial…Find out more »
+The series is sponsored by the Vermont Humanities Council, the Friends of Brooks Memorial Library, and the following…Find out more »

 Treat yourself or your friends to one of the many book-themed baskets created by the Friends of the Library (a few of which are pictured above).
 Raffle tickets are available at the front desk for $2, or 3 for $5.
 The drawing will be held Wednesday, December 21st, at 3:00pm, and winners will be notified as soon as possible after the drawing.Find out more »

 The Friends Fall Book Sale opened on November 25th, and all remaining items can now be purchased either by donation or for free to those who need them.
 Stop by for some lovely holiday gifts for yourself and others.
 The items on sale are still neatly sorted, and you'll find not only fine books but DVDs, music CDs, and audiobooks.
 The Friends' book sales support many library services -- lifelong learning programs, children’s activities, digital resources, etc. You can help…Find out more »